2022 Oregon Solar Incentives Guide (Tax Credits, Rebates & More)

 Net metering is one of the biggest benefits afforded to solar customers because it helps reduce or even eliminate electric bills.
 While solar panels can be highly efficient, none will provide enough power to fulfill your energy needs all the time — especially at night or on cloudy days.

 Some homeowners couple their panels with solar batteries to solve this issue, but net metering is another solution that lets you offset your electric bills by overproducing during peak sunlight hours and “banking” the excess energy credits with your electric company.
-Your bill will reflect what you pull from the grid via interconnection minus the cost of the energy you produce.
+Your bill will reflect what you pull from the grid via interconnection minus the energy cost you produce.

 Oregon has a great net metering policy that ensures the excess energy you produce is credited at the full retail rate.
 That means every kilowatt-hour (kWh) you overproduce will offset a kilowatt-hour you pull from the grid.
 This policy covers all investor-owned utilities (IOU) except for Idaho Power, which services Eastern Oregon.
 Idaho Power has its own net metering policy that is currently undergoing changes.